oasis-tcs/openc2-oc2ls/oc2ls.md

 | Secure Transfer | HTTPS, CoAP, MQTT, OpenDXL, ... |

 * The **Secure Transfer** layer provides a communication path between the Producer and the Consumer.
 OpenC2 can be layered over any standard transfer protocol.
 * The **Message** layer provides a transfer- and content-independent mechanism for conveying requests, responses, and notifications.
-A transfer specification maps transfer-specific protocol elements to a transfer-independent set of message elements consisting of content and associated metadata.
+A transfer specification maps transfer-specific protocol elements to a transfer-independent set of Message elements consisting of content and associated metadata.
 * The **Common Content** layer defines the structure of Commands and Responses and a set of common language elements used to construct them.
 * The **Function-specific Content** layer defines the language elements used to support a particular cyber defense function.
 An Actuator profile defines the implementation conformance requirements for that function.
 Producers and Consumers will support one or more profiles.